Vikings will continue working remotely as NFL facilities slowly open

 NFL facilities have been closed since late March due to the coronavirus pandemic.
 In a May 6 memo sent to each team, Commissioner Roger Goodell said teams had until Monday to be in compliance with local public health requirements and prepared to implement the protocols developed by Dr. Allen Sills, the league's medical officer.

-During this first phase of reopening, teams can have no more than 50 percent of their staff — not to exceed 75 people — in the facility.
+During this first phase of reopening, teams can have no more than 50% of their staff — not to exceed 75 people — in the facility.
 No coaches are allowed.
 And the only players allowed are ones undergoing medical treatment or rehab.

 Those allowed back into facilities beginning Tuesday are people who work in the personnel, football operations/football administration, equipment, medical and nutrition staffs.